Java Programming, Lecture Notes # 318

 This lesson will show you how to use setStroke() to control how a Graphics2D object renders strokes.

-“The Stroke interface allows a Graphics2D object to obtain a Shape that is the decorated outline, or stylistic representation of the outline, of the specified Shape
+is the decorated outline, or stylistic representation of the outline, of

-The methods of the Graphics2D interface that use the outline Shape returned by a Stroke object include draw and any other methods that are implemented in terms of that method, such as drawLine, drawRect, drawRoundRect, drawOval, drawArc, drawPolyline, and drawPolygon.”
+Stroking a Shape is like tracing its outline with a marking pen of the appropriate size and shape.
+The area where the pen would place ink is the area enclosed by the outline Shape.
+The methods of the Graphics2D interface that use the outline Shape returned by a Stroke object include draw and any other methods that are implemented in terms of that method, such as drawLine, drawRect, drawRoundRect, drawOval, drawArc, drawPolyline, and drawPolygon.” |

 A Shape describes a Shape